 Fastbreak aims to provide an intensive training solution for players wanting to push themselves to the next level in their basketball skills and IQ.
 We provide a wholistic approach to player development with a focus on skills all while having fun.

-Fastbreak also have teams playing in both the Southern District Junior Basketball League and SA Church Basketball Association.
+Fastbreak have teams playing in the Southern District Junior Basketball League.
 We are always looking for more players.
 If you are interested in finding out more click HERE >

 MEET THE COACHES